kimberleycwu/kimberleycwu/README.md

 *(previously found on Github [here](https://github.com/heyitsblinded))* <br/>

+Looking for work in: computer graphics, technical art, and animation
+<br/><br/>
 I'm on the verge of completing my BA in computer science from the University of California, Santa Cruz.
 I'd always imagined working in Silicon Valley, but I found Dungeons & Dragons a summer ago and now all I want to do is use code to tell stories.
 <br/><br/>